Stanford Wong Flunks Big-Time: Plot summary

 Soon, everything falls apart: Emily inadvertently discovers Stanford and Millicent's secret.
 She shuns them both, not because of their varying intelligence levels, but because they lied to her.
 A classmate and basketball player, Digger Ronster, knows what Stanford really got on his book report, and blackmails Stanford into purposely losing whenever they play basketball with the other guys.
 Stanford descends into depression because all of his lies have fallen through.

 He is saved, though, when Emily forgives him.
 Also, Stanford doesn't have any more trouble with his friends because even though they know that Stanford lied about his English grade, they forgive him, too.
 Digger leaves Stanford alone after realizing that his blackmail no longer works.
 Millicent and Stanford make up after getting in a fight over Emily.
 Emily kisses Stanford on the cheek and the two start dating.

 At the end of the story, Stanford's father reveals that he has been working so incredibly hard all the time because he was hoping for a promotion - which his boss granted him.
 However, the promotion required a relocation to New York.
 Stanford protests angrily, but his father tells him that he didn't take the job.
 He says that he just recently realized how distant he became from his family, and that wants to reconnect with them.
 Now that he had rejected the promotion, he says, he would probably have a lot more free time on his hands to spend with Stanford.
 The book ends with Stanford thinking, "I have so much to tell my dad."
 Later that night, he falls asleep wearing Alan Scott BK620s, which he always wanted the whole summer.

+Themes

+According to Loretta Gaffney, who reviewed Stanford Wong Flunks Big-Time for The Bulletin of the Center for Children's Books, "Yee directly challenges stereotypes not only about Asian Americans but about boys and girls as well".

+Receptions

+Reviews

+Reviewers stated that Stanford Wong Flunks Big-Time provides a beneficial perspective missing from Millicent Min, Girl Genius, showing a more nuanced view of Stanford's character.

+Reviewers also discussed the novel's humor.
+School Library Journals Faith Brautigam found that Stanford's "observations on his overachieving father and sister can be hilarious".
+Conversely, according to Kirkus Reviews, while Stanford Wong Flunks Big-Time is "laced with humor", the protagonist's "voice is more regular" than Millicent's, meaning the novel "lack[s] the hilarious perspective of his socially clueless but intellectually gifted contemporary".
+Brautigam also stated that "the loving close-up of his grandmother's dementia is wonderfully drawn".
+Kirkus Reviews further found that "parts of the story seem drawn out and not all of the complications are credible", though concluded that the story is "amusing, enjoyable and finally touching".